metacommunities/metacommunities/publications/sss_dec2015/log.md

 ## Wed Feb 17 10:05:13 UTC 2016
 - pfaffed with extracting images from slides for a while.
 In case needed for article
 - put a lot more into abstract, using literature on calculation, and trying to stay true to the configuration work needed to do the counting.
+- looked at who cites Badiou on number - some papers in EP D. Nothing crucial there.

+## Thu Feb 18 05:39:27 GMT 2016

+- on train to london - very early.
+Working out which bits of the abstract I have already written
+- added reactivity of numbers from Gerlitz -- that's useful for many of the lower level numbers on Github
+- turned the abstract into a series of headings for the new doc sss.md 7 sections overall, two of which could be intro and conclusion
+- wrote the first section on sts and numbers, and the 2nd section on STS calculative agency ...
+- started the section on capital numbers -- a bit of repetition coming in here.
+But has the idea of 'capitalised number' as a better term.

 # TODO